Palat scores late, Lightning beat Rangers 3-1 in Game 5

 AP Sports Writer

+“We just stayed patient,” Tampa Bay captain Steven Stamkos said.
+“We knew it would be a challenge in this atmosphere.
+We knew it would be a low-scoring grinding game.
+We continued our game plan and got rewarded.”

-Mikhail Sergachev had a goal and an assist, and Brandon Hagel also scored to help the two-time defending champion Lightning get their third straight win, the first by a road team in this series.
-Andre Vasilevskiy stopped 24 shots and the Lightning moved a win away from returning to the Stanley Cup Final for the third straight year.
+Mikhail Sergachev had a goal and an assist, and Brandon Hagel also scored to help the Lightning get their third straight victory, the first by a road team in this series.
+Andre Vasilevskiy stopped 24 shots.

+On the tiebreaking goal, Sergachev got a pass from Victor Hedman and fired a shot from the right point through traffic in front that deflected off Palat’s knee and past Igor Shesterkin to give the Lightning their first lead of the night.

+“I saw our guys going to the net hard,” Sergachev said.
+“I tried to shoot the puck as quickly as possible.”

 Game 6 is Saturday night in Tampa, Florida.